 Children with Special Educational Needs will receive individual or small group tuition appropriate to their need.
 Staff will endeavour to develop self-confidence, self-respect and self-worth through achievement at the pupil’s level of ability and where possible these pupils will be taught with their peer group.
 Outside agencies will be used to help with specific problems.
 Detailed Individual Education Plans are written for each pupil and these are reviewed in an on-going and regular basis in conjunction with parents.

 Classroom assistants working with pupils who have special needs have built up knowledge and a range of skills to assist their pupils.

-We have policies for all the main areas of the curriculum together with policies to support areas such as pastoral care, child protection, discipline, bullying, use of internet, relationships and sex education, drugs etc. When pupils are enrolled in Castleroe we supply parents with a paper copy of all our policies.
-If you require a copy of any policy please request it by emailing school.
+We have policies for all the main areas of the curriculum together with policies to support areas such as pastoral care, child protection, discipline, bullying, use of internet, relationships and sex education, drugs etc. Many of our policies may be viewed at the links below.